STEM EDVENTURES

 7. Jingle Bell Challenge- Santa needs to sneak into your house can you design a jingle bell ornament that is quiet?
 I got this lesson idea from here

-: plastic ornament (the clear ones you use for crafts), jingle bells, tissue paper, pom poms, tinsel, bows
+Materials: plastic ornament (the clear ones you use for crafts), jingle bells, tissue paper, pom poms, tinsel, bows

 8. Pipe Cleaner LED Ornaments - http://www.instructables.com/id/Pipe-Cleaner-LED-Christmas-Decorations/